ashkan-esz/downloader_api/README.md

 ## Environment Variables

-To run this project, you will need to add the following environment variables to your .env file
+To run this project, you will need to add the following environment variables to your env/.env file

 | Prop                                   | Description                                                                                                         | Required | Default Value |
 |----------------------------------------|---------------------------------------------------------------------------------------------------------------------|----------|---------------|